maurogioberti/Mecalux.TextProcessor/README.md

 - **CrossCutting.Globalization**: Supports internationalization and localization.
 - **CrossCutting.Utils**: Provides utility functions used across the application.
 - **CrossCutting.Infrastructure**: Contains infrastructure setup and configuration.
+- **CrossCutting.Enums**: Defines enums used across different layers of the application.
 - **ResourceAccess.Services**: Implements service layer to interact with business logic and data access layers.
 - **Presentation.ServiceApi**: The RESTful API layer of the application.
 - **Presentation.Desktop**: The WPF-based desktop user interface.